gitbito/CLI/README.md

 If you are seeking the best results for complex tasks, then choose ADVANCED AI models.

-Bito CLI also prints the model type that is getting used for your current session on the standard error.
+Bito CLI also prints the model configured and the one used for your current session on standard error for your reference.
 If you run "bito" then you should see "Model configured" as "BASIC/ADVANCED".
-This is the model that is configured within your CLI by default.
+This is the model that is configured in your CLI configuration (which can be access via ```bito config -e```).

 If you start making queries then depending upon your Bito Billing Plan if you are on a Free plan then the model will automatically switch to BASIC and you shall see "Model in use:" as BASIC getting printed.